ejrv/ejrv/README.md

 - 📫 How to reach me:

-  Telegram: @moe3n - @ejrvw
+  Telegram: @atmobin

   Instagram: @dv9700_

   Email: cdbac@proton.me

-  Twake: soon (I'll use it for emergency moments when my VPN wont work, same with my email.)

 - 🌱 Busy, My days are filled with Homeworks and Exams.
-- ⚡ Fact: Im 16, So don't expect anything really great from my code.
+- ⚡ Fact: Im 17, So don't expect anything really great from my code.

 <a